Context-aware Bayesian Mixed Multinomial Logit Model: Abstract

 \section{Abstract}

-The mixed multinomial logit (MMNL) model assumes constant preference parameters of a decision-maker throughout different choice situations, which may be considered too strong for certain choice modelling applications.
-This paper proposes an effective approach to model context-dependent intra-respondent heterogeneity and introduces the idea of Context-aware Bayesian Mixed Multinomial Logit (C-MMNL) Model, where a neural network maps contextual information to shifts in the preference parameters of each individual in each choice occasion.
+The mixed multinomial logit model assumes constant preference parameters of a decision-maker throughout different choice situations, which may be considered too strong for certain choice modelling applications.
+This paper proposes an effective approach to model context-dependent intra-respondent heterogeneity, thereby introducing the concept of the Context-aware Bayesian mixed multinomial logit model, where a neural network maps contextual information to interpretable shifts in the preference parameters of each individual in each choice occasion.
 The proposed model offers several key advantages.
-First, it supports for both continuous and discrete variables, as well as complex non-linear interactions between both types of variables.
-Secondly, each specification of the context is considered jointly as a whole by the neural network rather than each variable being considered independently.
-Finally, since the parameters of the neural network are shared across all decision-makers, it can leverage information from other decision-makers and use it to infer the effect of a particular context.
-Even though the C-MMNL model allows for flexible interactions between attributes, there is hardly an increase in the complexity of the model and the computation time, compared to the MMNL model.
-We present two real-world case studies from travel behaviour domain - a travel mode choice model and a bicycle route choice model.
-The bicycle route choice model is based on a large-scale, crowdsourced dataset of GPS trajectories including 110,083 trips made by 8,555 cyclists.\\
+First, it supports both continuous and discrete variables, as well as complex non-linear interactions between both types of variables.
+Secondly, each context specification is considered jointly as a whole by the neural network rather than each variable being considered independently.
+Finally, since the neural network parameters are shared across all decision-makers, it can leverage information from other decision-makers to infer the effect of a particular context on a particular decision-maker.
+Even though the context-aware Bayesian mixed multinomial logit model allows for flexible interactions between attributes, the increase in computational complexity is minor, compared to the mixed multinomial logit model.
+We illustrate the concept and interpretation of the proposed model in a simulation study.
+We furthermore present a real-world case study from the travel behaviour domain - a bicycle route choice model, based on a large-scale, crowdsourced dataset of GPS trajectories including 119,448 trips made by 8,555 cyclists.\\

 \textbf{Keywords:} choice context, bayesian modelling, neural networks, bicycle route choice, big data